Apocrathia/home-assistant-config/docs/README.md

 - Enable VMware to migrate the main HA VM across hosts within the cluster based upon load.
 - Place radios in a more central location with better reception.

+### Update 20230518

+This is pending a refresh.
+The following tasks are planned:

+- Migrate back to a VM.
+(However, I have converted all of my VMware hosts to Proxmox.)
+- Migrate radios to strategically placed Raspberry Pi's.
+(Host management is the issue there.
+I haven't figured out what OS or)

 ![My Home Assistant Architecture](images/conceptual_architecture.png)

 Instances are linked together using